PLangHQ/plang/Documentation/ErrorHandler.md

 ﻿# ErrorHandler Documentation

-## Overview
+## Introduction

-ErrorHandler in plang is a powerful feature that allows developers to manage and handle errors effectively within their plang scripts.
-This document provides a comprehensive guide on how to utilize ErrorHandler to improve the robustness and reliability of your plang applications.
+The `ErrorHandler` in Plang is a powerful feature that allows developers to manage and respond to errors effectively within their Plang scripts.
+This documentation will guide you through the basics of error handling, the properties of the `ErrorHandler`, and how to implement error handling in your Plang code.

-## Basic Usage
+## Basics of Error Handling

-ErrorHandler enables you to define specific actions based on the type of error encountered.
-Below is a simple example to illustrate its usage:
+In Plang, you can handle errors using the `on error` statement.
+This allows you to define specific actions to take when an error occurs.
+Here's a simple example:

 ```plang
 Start